leancodepl/contractsgenerator-typescript/plugins/client/README.md

   paths are relative to directory from your current CWD.
 Unless you are using JavaScript files - in that case you can use `__dirname` and `path.join`/`path.resolve` for paths relative to configuration file.

+  - `serverVersion` - version of the contracts generator that should be used.
+Default: `3.0.0`

   - `base` - base path for your backend code source.
 If you provide that then all the other properties are relative to this directory.